 Planning for a simple embarkation bag has always topped our list of essential embarkation tips.
-This advice applies whether you are travelling to your embarkation port several days in advance of your cruise, or flying in the same day.
+This advice applies whether you are traveling to your embarkation port several days in advance of your cruise, or flying in the same day.
 Either way, you should expect various wait times after you arrive at the pier, and you will need to plan accordingly.
-Your carry on cruise bag will have everything you need to actually board the cruise ship, check in, and get comfortable while you’re waiting for your luggage to arrive to your cabin.
+Your carry-on cruise bag will have everything you need to actually board the cruise ship, check-in, and get comfortable while you’re waiting for your luggage to arrive at your cabin.

 This post contains affiliate links that could result in a commission to this website (at no additional cost to you).
 Visit our Disclosures Page for more information.